lp24213/agroisync/frontend/docs/authentication-setup.md

 ### Environment Variables

-Ensure all Firebase environment variables are set in your deployment platform (Vercel, Railway, etc.).
+Ensure all Firebase environment variables are set in your deployment platform (AWS Amplify for frontend; ECS/Lambda for backend).

 ## 📚 Additional Resources